 Overall I enjoyed the tour.
 Though it may have been a bit touristy, the experience was certainly unique and interesting, and we gladly tipped them for their presentation and enthusiasm.
 Many of us also made a small purchase of a hand-crafted item or two.

 The boat pulled away and headed toward the island of Amantani, where we were to meet our host family for the next two days.
-We arrived an hour later, and after an awkward moment reminiscent of the dance partner selection at an 8th grade dance, our host Martina stepped forward with a big, warm smile to claim us as hers.
-We followed her as she led us down worn foot paths that wound their way around the island.
-Walking, hiking, uphill, downhill, finally turning off and into her yard revealing a lovely two-story adobe home with an enclosed sheep pen on the side.
+We arrived an hour later, and our small group disembarked.
+After an awkward moment that reminded me of a high school dance, our host Martina stepped forward to claim us - her new dance partners -with a big, warm smile.
+We followed her as she led us along worn foot paths that wound their way around the island.
+We walked and hiked, uphill, downhill, and finally turned off and into her yard to a lovely two-story adobe home with an enclosed sheep pen on the side.

-We arrived just in time for lunch, and after unloading our packs in our room, Martinamotioned for us to sit on the ground with them and help ourselves to the roasted potatoes and beans that were strewn on top of the burlap sack they were roasted in.
+We arrived just in time for lunch, and after unloading our packs in our room, Martina motioned for us to sit on the ground with her and her family and help ourselves to the roasted potatoes and beans that were strewn on top of the burlap sack they were roasted in.
 All sorts of little purple and white potatoes, and small brown and white beans that tasted delicious, and we reached in with our hands to enjoy our lunch.

 First she served us steaming bowls of vegetable soup with a small bowl of muña, a Peruvian herb, on the side.
 The muña tasted a little like thyme with a pungent herb flavor.
 The soup was delicious and we tried to thank her as best we could in limited Spanish, even though their native language is Quechua!